Luxury phone maker Vertu changes hands yet again

 Exiled Turkish businessman Hakan Uzan could have picked up around 10,000 averaged-priced Vertu handsets for the amount he reportedly just paid for the company.
 Though it’s tough to say, really, which would have been the worse investment.

-According to a report from The Telegraph yesterday, Uzan, a member of a secretive Turkish business family has spent around £50 million ($61 million) to acquire the UK-based manufacturer of obscenely garish, blinged up handsets.
+According to a report from The Telegraph yesterday, Uzan, a member of a secretive Turkish business family, has spent around £50 million ($61 million) to acquire the U.K.-based manufacturer of obscenely garish, blinged-up handsets.
 This marks the third time Vertu has changed hands since the company was spun off from Nokia in 2012.
 Mostly recently, it was owned by China-based Godin Holdings, which purchased the company at the end of 2015.

 And it’s not hard to see why companies have been passing the company around like so many diamond-encrusted hot potatoes.
 Vertu’s handsets sell for an average of around $6,000, with a number of models going for several times that amount.
 That sort of pricing may serve as a good indicator of precisely how much money one has to burn, but it doesn’t really say much for what you’re getting on the inside.

-From a purely hardware perspective, the devices tend to be little more than last gen-handset dressed up with fancy materials and logos, coupled with “Concierge” customer support services.
+From a purely hardware perspective, the devices tend to be little more than last gen-handsets dressed up with fancy materials and logos, coupled with “Concierge” customer support services.
 That’s likely a big part of why the company posted a £53 million loss on sales of £110 million back in 2014 — the last time it offered up such information publicly.

 Uzan responded to the report, telling The Telegraph that, “Vertu is a powerful brand with an acknowledged market niche.
 I look forward to working with the team and providing the investment to enable Vertu to realize its full potential.”
 Not exactly a world domination plan, so much as an acknowledgement of the fairly limited market potential of a Vertu’s product.